Cypress Semiconductor (CY) Q2 2017 Results - Earnings Call Transcript

 Hassane El-Khoury - Cypress Semiconductor Corp.

 This is Hassane.
 No, I mean, obviously, we're monitoring, just like every other company, who has got 30% or a big exposure to automotive.
-But I remain confident that our content growth, which we reported last quarter, but more importantly this quarter with a – the maximum we've ever done in automotive, trumps any SAR (38:04) concern that there are in the market, specifically in North America.
-We are seeing growth across the board, focused on – in Europe, also where the impact on SAR (38:16) is actually positive.
+But I remain confident that our content growth, which we reported last quarter, but more importantly this quarter with a – the maximum we've ever done in automotive, trumps any SAAR concern that there are in the market, specifically in North America.
+We are seeing growth across the board, focused on – in Europe, also where the impact on SAAR is actually positive.
 So, I remain confident in our projections and I'll tell you, projections that I've given in Analyst Day, including our performance year-to-date.
 We'll keep monitoring, but have no reason for concern.
 Automotive is healthy for us.

 Operator